 Fax: +44 (0)20 7231 0599

-DIA was able to negotiate a special rate for participants to the EudraVigilance training course.
-Room rate is GBP 145.00 (2012 rate) per room incl. breakfast excl.
-VAT
+Special negotiated rate for participants to the EudraVigilance training courses for a limited number of rooms is GBP 139.00 per room (2013 rate) incl. breakfast excl.
+VAT.

 The hotel is situated opposite of Canary Wharf conveniently connected by a shuttle boat.
 The landing stage is in walking distance to the EMA (2 min).